 Spelling activities can make spelling practice a bit more fun and can help with spelling problems.
-As we learned in our recent blog post, spelling problems can happen because of auditory and visual processing problems.
+Spelling problems can happen because of auditory and visual processing problems.
 These areas impact your memory of spelling words, phonics, and reading vocabulary.

 10 Free Spelling Activities